AllPeriodicTables Home

 The 3D PERIODIC TABLE

-Before the recent rediscovery of the three–dimensional periodic chart, the conventional flat periodic table served generations of students and chemists well, providing the basis, not only for the introduction to understanding chemistry, but a guide throughout the career of chemists, biologists, and teachers.
+Before the recent 'rediscovery' of the three–dimensional periodic chart, the conventional flat periodic table served generations of students and chemists well, providing the basis, not only for the introduction to understanding chemistry, but a guide throughout the career of chemists, biologists, and teachers.

-In spite of it's usefulness, difficulties in learning and using it have led to many efforts to improve the table.
+In spite of it's usefulness, however, difficulties in learning and using it have led to many efforts to improve the table.
 The elements have been placed in circles & spirals, duplicated elements, step–pyramids, trees, and target shapes with extensions.
 They have been formed into three–dimensional cubes, pyramids, stacks, even teardrops.
 Several have excelled the standard periodic table for accuracy and suitability in highly technical ways.

 other Different Periodic Tables